pinouchon/pinouchon.github.io/_posts/2016-02-01-AGI-what-is-missing.markdown

 # Closing toughts

-Upon reflection, I've not said what's missing, I've just listed a few ideas that might (or might not) get us there.
+Upon reflection, I've not said what's missing, I've just listed a few ideas that might (or might not) move us forward.
 The listing of those ideas took a bit longer than expected, so I'll  elaborate about *my* stab on the subject in a future post.